npm/run-script/README.md

 - `stdioString` Optional, passed directly to `@npmcli/promise-spawn` which defaults it to `true`.
 Return string values for `stderr` and `stdout` rather than Buffers.
-- `banner` Optional, defaults to `true`.
-If the `stdio` option is set to `'inherit'`, then print a banner with the package name and version, event name, and script command to be run.
-Set explicitly to `false` to disable for inherited stdio.

 Note that this does _not_ run pre-event and post-event scripts.
 The caller has to manage that process themselves.